pontoneplayer/pontoneplayer.github.io/README.md

 # pontoneplayer.github.io

-PonTONE v1.4.0
+PonTONE v1.4.1

 cue sound player on web browser

-* when sound looped, timer bug fixed
+* some bugs fixed

-* sound vidualizing added
+* on Chrome, Edge, Firefox confirmed work

+* on Safari, stopped to work

 open pontone.html with web browser on PC